FarhanAliQureshi/dos_c/README.md

 ![Screenshot of Weekday of a Date](/assets/images/weekday.png)

 #### Bismillah (Text-based Calligraphy)
-This was the second-last program to run in `AUTOEXEC.BAT` before migrating to Windows 95.
+There was a version of this program without my name on it, which I compiled as a Tiny memory model (.COM file).
+I built it for my dad's office computer.
+Soon it was circulating in many offices and businesses' computers in Islamabad.
+On our home computer, this was the second-last program to run in `AUTOEXEC.BAT` before migrating to Windows 95.

 ![Screenshot of Bismillah Calligraphy](/assets/images/bismillah.png)

 #### Name of Allah (Text-based Calligraphy)
+> [!NOTE]
+> I couldn't find the `gettext()` function (Turbo C's `CONIO.H`) or similar function in Open Watcom C/C++.
+Therefore, I rewrite that piece of code by directly accessing memory of Text-mode screen memory.
+However, I tried to keep the vibe of the original code.

 ![GIF of Name of Allah Calligraphy](/assets/images/allah.gif)

 #### ASCII Character-set Table